RasppleII/rasppleii.github.io/a2server/a2server_virtualbox.md

 * Ensure that "Attached To:" is set to "Bridged Adapter".

-* Set "Name:" to a _wired_ network interface on your computer.
+* Set "Name:" to a __wired__{: .uline } network interface on your computer.
 If you don't have one, use a USB-to-Ethernet adapter.
 (A2SERVER won't work over Wi-Fi in a virtual machine.)

 * Click OK.